-6. Each group along with the concerned faculty shall identify a potential problem statement for Apps development, on which the study and implementation is to be conducted.
+6. Each group along with the concerned faculty shall identify a potential problem statement for Apps development,

 7. Each group may present their work in various project competitions and paper presentations.

 8. A detailed report is to be prepared as per guidelines given by the concerned faculty.